MicrosoftDocs/microsoft-salescopilot-docs/articles/share-feedback-teams.md

 ---
 title: Share feedback from Teams app
-description: Learn how to share feedback about Sales Copilot from the Teams app. ms.date: 08/28/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Learn how to share feedback about Copilot for Sales from the Teams app. ms.date: 12/11/2023 ms.topic: article ms.service: microsoft-sales-copilot
 author: sbmjais